Skip to main content

 Ignore the note; smart thermostats are meant to be touched.

 Smart thermostats are wired into a home’s HVAC system, typically through what’s called a common wire, or C wire.
-Older homes may not have a C wire, meaning you can still get a smart thermostat, but you’ll need to have the house wired for a C wire first.
+Older homes may not have a C wire, so while you can still get a smart thermostat, you’ll need to have the house wired for a C wire first.
 This wire is integral for properly installing a smart thermostat, as it connects the device to your HVAC system without messing up wiring for the furnace or other appliances in the house.

-Smart thermostats connect to your home’s WiFi, then allow you to access the device’s unique temperature settings, which may include:
+Smart thermostats connect to your home’s Wi-Fi, then allow you to access the device’s unique temperature settings, which may include:

 Mobile control: Most smart thermostats have touch or digital screens that allow you to change temperatures, but they also come with mobile apps designed to allow users to control the home environment from the couch or the car.
-This is a great feature if you like coming home to the perfect temperature, or adjusting the settings without having to get out of bed.
+This is a great feature if you like coming home to the perfect temperature or adjusting the settings without having to get out of bed.
 You can also use mobile apps to set programs or remotely monitor your home’s temperature while you’re out of town.

-Can I install a smart thermostat or does a professional need to?
+Can I install a smart thermostat, or does a professional need to?

 Is buying a smart thermostat worth it?